Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Introduction

-Superconducting digital logic \cite{Holmes2013} has the potential for high-performance computing due to its high energy efficiency and speed relative to CMOS logic, and the large power consumed by today's computer networks and data centers.
-For this purpose, single flux quantum (SFQ) \cite{Bardeen1, Bardeen2, Parks} are used as bits in arithmetic logic units \cite{ArithmeticLogic1,ArithmeticLogic2} and processors \cite{Processor1, Processor2, Processor3}.
-SFQ logic is also used in analog-to-digital converters or broadband digital receivers \cite{Receiver1, Receiver2, Receiver3, Receiver4}, and Josephson voltage standards are closely related \cite{VoltageStandard1, VoltageStandard2, VoltageStandard3, VoltageStandard4}.
+Superconducting digital logic \cite{Holmes2013} has the potential for high-performance computing due to its high energy efficiency and speed relative to CMOS logic, and is partially motivated by the large power consumed by today's computer networks and data centers.
+This type of logic uses single flux quanta (SFQ) as bits in arithmetic logic units \cite{ArithmeticLogic1, ArithmeticLogic2} and processors \cite{Processor1, Processor2, Processor3}.
+SFQ logic is used in analog-to-digital converters and broadband digital receivers \cite{Receiver1, Receiver2, Receiver3, Receiver4}, and Josephson voltage standards are related through their voltage pulses \cite{VoltageStandard1, VoltageStandard2, VoltageStandard3, VoltageStandard4, VoltageStandard5}.

-SFQ logic sometimes refers to the historic logic family named Rapid Single Flux Quantum (RSFQ) logic \cite{PolonskyETAL1993}, and its variants which are made for higher efficiency \cite{YoshikawaBias, FujimakiBias, KirETAL2011, VolETAL2013, MukhanovETAL2014}.
-In RSFQ, an SFQ of a fixed polarity represents the bit state ``1'', and its absence the ``0''.
-In this type, dc-currents power the SFQ to propagate conditionally in a known direction during the execution of the logic.
-Additionally, ac-powered logic families named Reciprocal Quantum Logic \cite{HerrETAL2011} and Adiabatic Quantum Flux Parametron \cite{YoshikawaETAL2021} are studied for higher efficiency.
-However, the most extreme methods for high efficiency borrow concepts from thermodynamic reversibility, which in principle allow the energy cost to scale below $\ln(2) k_B T$ per gate \cite{parametricquantron1985, RenSemETAL2009, YoshikawaETAL2013, OsbWus2020_CNOT}.
+SFQ logic sometimes refers to the pioneering logic family named Rapid Single Flux Quantum (RSFQ) logic \cite{LikMukSem1985, PolonskyETAL1993}, and its variants which are made for higher efficiency \cite{YoshikawaBias, FujimakiBias, KirETAL2011, VolETAL2013, MukhanovETAL2014}.
+In RSFQ, an SFQ of a fixed polarity represents the bit state ``1'', and its absence the ``0'', and dc-bias currents power data and clock SFQ along specified paths to execute the logic.
+In contrast, ac-powered logic families, named Reciprocal Quantum Logic \cite{HerrETAL2011} and Adiabatic Quantum Flux Parametron \cite{YoshikawaETAL2013_10zJ, YoshikawaETAL2021}, are studied for their higher efficiency with different biasing.
+However, the most extreme methods for high efficiency borrow concepts from thermodynamic reversibility, which in principle allow the energy cost of some adiabatic logic \cite{parametricquantron1985, RenSemETAL2009, YoshikawaETAL2013} and ballistic logic \cite{ OsbWus2020_CNOT,OsbWus2023_BSR, Frank2017, FrankETAL2019_ISEC} to scale below $\ln(2) k_B T$ per gate.

-Recent work for SFQ logic aims to scale up the size of circuits, e.g. ref. \onlinecite{TolpygoETAL2015}.
-Related to this, memory is studied for large-capacity RAM \cite{RAM1, RAM2, RAM3} or in-logic memory named registers \cite{Register1, Register2, Register3}.
-While RSFQ power is traditionally sourced to the chip ground plane, a method to reuse bias current, called bias current recycling \cite{CurrentRecycling}, provides a scaling opportunity because the bias currents do not necessarily increase with the number of gates, and this may avoid a problem analogous to power-density limitations in CMOS \cite{Mukhanov2011}.
-Scalability is also helped by clockless gates in SFQ logic, which is novel in SFQ logic because most gates are synchronous and thus require clocking for almost every computing step \cite{Rylov2019, KryFri2020}.